roooodcastro/gamedev-coursework/README.md

 ### TODO List:

+* Add other types of light source
+* Create static colour textures (basically a texture colour palette)
 * Review all classes and fix them to make sure they are RAII compliant
 * Collision detection
 * Stabilize framerate and tickrate
 * Audio
 * Actually building a game on top of this engine
+* Fix the mouse positioning for rotated interface items

 ### Done: